raspberrypilearning/make-crumble-robot-head/en/step_1.md

 ## Introduction

-You will be using your coding, making and engineering skills to create a robot head with a moving mouth that opens and closes using a servo and a pushrod mechanism.
+You will use your coding, making, and engineering skills to create a robot head with a moving mouth, using a servo and a pushrod mechanism.

 Watch you fingers.
 It bites!